How to apply

 For special consideration for late discontinuation, you can list a number of courses on one application.

 You can start an application for special consideration before obtaining all of the supporting evidence.
+If you submit an application all supporting evidence must be submitted within 10 working days.

 Other accepted evidence